 How much does it cost?

-There is a registration fee of $8.00 per student.
+There is a registration fee of $8.00 per student for the state contest.

 How do I start a website entry?